polca/premise/docs/user_guide/troubleshooting.rst

 Can I use the modified ecoinvent database for commercial purposes?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The software licence and source-data licences are separate.
-Review the terms applying to your ecoinvent database and additional inventories; see :doc:`/reference/inventories` for provenance.
+Review the terms applying to your ecoinvent database and additional inventories; see :doc:`/reference/inventories` for data sources.

 How can I share modified ecoinvent databases?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~